bunny98/ADRClassifier/README.md

 0 for NoADR
 1 for ADR

-An SVM Classifier was fit on the above data after preprocessing, giving a F1-score of 0.5.
+A SVM Classifier was fit on the above data after preprocessing, giving a F1-score of 0.5.